Connect with others who understand.

 Olanzapine and Fluoxetine

 Olanzapine and fluoxetine (Symbyax) is a combination for treating depressive episodes in people with bipolar 1 disorder.
-Studies show that this medication treats depression with bipolar disorder better than olanzapine or lamotrigine alone.
+In some trials, this medication treated depression with bipolar disorder better than olanzapine or lamotrigine alone.

 In clinical trials, researchers found that olanzapine and fluoxetine can cause: